joeywang4/Pubu-PoC/README.md

 10. error: Error code when fetching the book.

 ### `pages` table
+Store the pages of a book.
+The pages are stored in a compact format, which removes most metadata of the pages.

 1. documentId: The book's document id (int).
 2. pagesBlob: The encoded and compressed urls of the pages of a book (blob).